rkillickdev/rewind/README.md

 ### `ModalPopup`

 Used throughout the app as an additional layer of protection when deleting snapshots, comments and samples.
-It accepts `title`, `message` and `buttonLabel` props so each modal can be rendered according to it's required purpose.
+It accepts `title`, `message` and `buttonLabel` props so each modal can be rendered according to its required purpose.
 The `show` and `handleClose` props handle changes to the state of the modal.
 It also accepts the `onChange` prop, as a way of passing a function that is then assigned to the onClick attribute of the confirm button.

 ### `NavBar.js`